rmill040/pymediation/README.md

 # pymediation
-A Python implementation for mediation-type analysis
+A Python implementation for mediation-type analysis.
+Currently only supports simple mediation models.